lexnederbragt/the-carpentries-lessons-learned/pandemic-section.md

 ### The community is patient, resilient and resourceful

 Despite all the obstacles, the instructor and learner communities [reported a largely positive experiences with online workshops](https://carpentries.org/blog/2020/12/Carpentries-Online-Workshops/).
 They came together to share advice and improve the learner and instructor experience, and stepped up to point people to various Carpentries [resources and recommendations](https://carpentries.org/online-workshop-recommendations/) in response to questions posted at various communications channels and social media.
-We all acquired new skills from this experience, and the usefulness of skills learned and shared transcends the use in online workshops.
+The Core Team collated and published the ["Bonus Modules for Carpentries Instructors"](https://carpentries.github.io/instructor-training-bonus-modules/) based on the collective experience.
+We all acquired new skills from this process, and the their usefulness transcends the use in online workshops.